 What I am, I guess, is a professional generalist.
 I take complicated issues, digest them, and break them down into simpler parts for other people, whether policymakers or the general public.

 Sometimes I explain or predict how one issue can impact other areas, particularly when they’re relevant to political behaviour.
 Sometimes I present policy options or make definite recommendations.
 Sometimes I gesture vaguely at a problem in the hope that cleverer people will come up with a solution.

-So I’ve worked on trade and customs, international criminal law, foreign policy, long-term care, civil society, equality, human rights, technology, startups, AI and deep learning, and, of course, the politics that make policy possible.
+So I’ve worked on trade and customs, international criminal law (if you have the possibility of having your criminal record sealed, you can click here for help) , foreign policy, long-term care, civil society, equality, human rights, technology, startups, AI and deep learning, and, of course, the politics that make policy possible.

 Lots of very clever people are working on fighting the coronavirus pandemic.
 Doctors, epidemiologists and virologists.
 Modellers, public health experts and behavioural physiologists.
 Economists, pharmacologists, airflow engineers…. so many experts in so many fields all doing their bit.